jrzhang33/jrzhang33.github.io/_pages/about.md

 <!-- ## About Me -->

 I am currently a Ph.D. student at the Department of Computer Science and Technology, [Zhejiang University](https://www.zju.edu.cn/english/), where I started my program in the fall of 2021.
 I am under the supervision of [Prof. Duanqing Xu](https://person.zju.edu.cn/en/0092050) and [A.Prof.
 Yabo Dong](https://person.zju.edu.cn/en/dyb).
 My research primarily revolves around the development of deep learning, contrastive/self-supervised learning, and reinforcement learning techniques for time series modeling.
 One key aspect of my work is dedicated to addressing challenges related to improving deep learning interpretability and model adaptability, thus enhancing the robustness and efficiency of time series models.
-Previously, I earned my B.S. degree from the Department of Computer Science and Technology at [Henan Normal University](https://www.htu.edu.cn/english/) in 2021.
+Previously, I received my B.S. degree from the Department of Computer Science and Technology at [Henan Normal University](https://www.htu.edu.cn/english/) in 2021.
 During that period, I conducted research on federated learning and mobile edge computing at the Henan Academy of Big Data, under the guidance of [Prof. Peiyan Yuan](https://www.scholat.com/yuanpeiyan).

 You can find my CV [here](/files/cv_jrzhang.pdf)